-2. In Buddhism, this "knowledge of the Waters" corresponds to the realization of socalled "samsslric consciousness" and of the truth olanatta (no-soul).
+^{2.} In Buddhism, this "knowledge of the Waters" corresponds to the realization of so-called "samsâric consciousness" and of the truth of anattâ (no-soul).
 Beyond the awareness of the unique life of a given individual, there is the awareness of the trunk, of which this life is only a branch: the primordial force of this trunk is experienced.
-Moreover, what is also experienced is the unreality of the "Self and of everything that resembles the "Self (this is the doctrine olanatta).
-To feel samsara and to feel oneself in samsara is the presupposition, also in Buddhism, for the realization of that which is truly spiritual and transcendent.
+Moreover, what is also experienced is the unreality of the "Self" and of everything that resembles the "Self" (this is the doctrine of anattâ).
+To feel samsâra and to feel oneself in samsâra is the presupposition, also in Buddhism, for the realization of that which is truly spiritual and transcendent.
 (Note by UR)

 the "Mighty Strength of all Strengths."
-The high sciences of the Kabbalah and regarded as vain and deceitful if they do not deliver (E. Levi).
+The high sciences of the Kabbalah and Magic promise an immortal nature and a regal power to man: thus, they must be regarded as vain and deceitful if they do not deliver (E. Levi).